Doing it for Daniel Foundation

 Professor Udai Banerji has led a team responsible for the early development of a new targeted drug for ovarian cancer.
 This drug, which was created by researchers at our Centre for Cancer Drug Discovery, works by targeting a protein called the alpha folate receptor.

-Cecelia smiling in a woodland background
+Cecelia and wife smiling in a woodland background

 Harnessing the immune system to defeat breast cancer